Pro Bono Cases (without charge)

-Philip L. Franckel, Esq. represented Renata who was reported in national news as the Amy Fisher Clone.
+Philip L. Franckel, Esq. represented Renata, who was reported in national news as the Amy Fisher Clone (NY Daily News).
 Renata was a junior at Hofstra University who started an escort service employing students.
 She was arrested in Oceanside in Nassau County and charged with prostitution and promoting prostitution, a felony.
 Renata said she got the idea from watching the Amy Fisher movies on TV and thought it was legal because escort services were advertising on cable channel V, a public access channel, in New York City.

 Phil Franckel’s First Case

-As a pilot and Aeronautical Engineering major at Dowling College, I used to fly in the cockpit on commercial airlines when traveling from New York to Paris and back (my parents had an apartment in Paris and I was there often).
-But in the 1980s, domestic airlines no longer allowed me to fly in the cockpit so I started flying on foreign airlines.
+As a pilot in the flight program and an Aeronautical Engineering major at Dowling College, I used to fly in the cockpit on commercial airlines when traveling from New York to Paris and back (my parents had an apartment in Paris, and I was there often).
+But in the 1980s, domestic airlines no longer allowed me to fly in the cockpit, so I started flying on foreign airlines.

 Stony Brook University Hospital Child Life Services Fund

 Long Island Toy Lending Center – allows children with disabilities and their families to have fun and learn.